GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Other related prior work

-The results and plots can be reproduced from our code distribution, which is available from GitHub under a permissive open-source license.\footnote{The code is distributed under the MIT License at \url{https://github.com/bob-carpenter/adaptive-hmc}.}

-\section{Other Related Prior work}
+\section{Other related prior work}

-The GIST sampler may be viewed as a dynamic version of the empirical HMC sampler \cite{wu2018faster}.
-This empirical HMC sampler learns an empirical distribution of the underlying path lengths to U-turns during a warmup phase and then fixes this empirical distribution, which is then used to sample path lengths at each step during sampling.
-Like randomized HMC in Section~\ref{ex:exact_rHMC}, the empirical HMC sampler is an instance of the GIST sampler where the conditional distribution of path lengths does not depend on the current position and/or momentum.
+The Empirical HMC Sampler \cite{wu2018faster} learns an empirical distribution of the underlying path lengths to U-turns during a warmup phase and then fixes this empirical distribution, which is then used to sample path lengths at each step during sampling.
+Like randomized HMC in Section~\ref{ex:exact_rHMC}, the empirical HMC sampler can be cast as an instance of a GIST sampler where the conditional distribution of path lengths does not depend on the current position and/or momentum.

-Both NUTS and the Apogee-to-Apogee Path Sampler reviewed in Section ~\ref{sec:pathlength} can be formulated within the dynamic HMC framework introduced in \cite{durmus2023convergence}.
-Dynamic HMC can be viewed as an instance of a generalized Hit-and-Run sampler in the sense of \cite{Diaconis2007HitandRun}.
-On the other hand, as discussed in Section~\ref{sec:sthmc}, the GIST sampler is a Gibbs sampler (with a Metropolis-within-Gibbs step) aimed at the enlarged target measure \eqref{eq:enlarged_target}.
-A key benefit of incorporating a Metropolis-within-Gibbs step in GIST is that it relaxes the restrictive symmetry conditions required for correctness of dynamic HMC in practice, and hence, offers significant flexibility to adapt other algorithm tuning parameters.
+Both NUTS and the Apogee-to-Apogee Path Sampler, discussed in Section ~\ref{sec:pathlength}, can be formulated within the dynamic HMC framework introduced in \cite{durmus2023convergence}.
+The GIST sampler generalizes this framework by incorporating a Metropolis step targeting the joint distribution in \eqref{eq:enlarged_target}.
+A key advantage of the Metropolis step in GIST is that it relaxes the strict symmetry conditions typically required for reversibility of dynamic HMC, offering greater flexibility in tuning HMC's parameters.

 The autoMALA sampler introduced a self-tuning version of the Metropolis-adjusted Langevin (MALA) sampler \cite{kleppe2016adaptive,biron2024automala}.
 It uses a forward and reverse non-deterministic scheme to choose adaptation parameters in a way that satisfies detailed balance.
 MALA is equivalent to one-step Hamiltonian Monte Carlo, but is simpler in not needing to evolve momentum.
 The GIST sampler can be viewed as a probabilistic generalization of the autoMALA adaptation selection criteria.